 He was not a brilliant student and not interested in completing his education.
-He left the school and joined “Hamdam Newspaper.”
+He left the school and joined the “Hamdam Newspaper.”

-At this time the editor of this newspaper was Syed Jalib who was a veteran journalist.
+At this time, the editor of this newspaper was Syed Jalib, who was a veteran journalist.
 Shoukat got training from Syed Jalib.

 After the Partition of India